-The Board is responsible for formulating and reviewing the strategic plans and key policies of the Company, and charting the course of the Group's business operations whilst providing effective oversight of Management's performance, risk assessment and controls over business operations.
+The Board is responsible for formulating and reviewing the strategic plans and key policies of the Company, and charting the course of the Group's business operations whilst providing effective oversight of Management's performance, risk assessment and controls and integration of sustainability considerations over business operations.
 The Board delegates and confers some of its authorities and discretion on the Chairman, Managing Director, and Management as well as on properly constituted Board Committees comprising exclusively Non-Executive Directors.